robin-a-meade/kscm-feed-processor/README.md

 The `.conf` file can be used to set a handful of environment variables that affect how the jar is started.
 It is
 [part](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment-install.html#deployment-script-customization-when-it-runs)
-of the functionality built into Spring Boot's fully executable jar feature.
-We just need it to set JAVA_OPTS to specify the active Spring profile(s):
+of the functionality built into Spring Boot's _fully executable jar_ feature.
+We use it to specify the active Spring profile(s) by setting the JAVA_OPTS environment variable:

 ```sh
 $ cat kscm-feed-processor-0.0.8-SNAPSHOT.conf